Introduction

 Quick Fix: Fan Replacement and Maintenance

-If you notice your laptop’s fan making strange noises or not functioning properly, it may be time to replace it.
-You can either replace the fan yourself or take it to a professional for maintenance.
+If you hear your laptop’s fan making strange noises or just not working, then it might be too late and time to replace it.
+You can replace the fan yourself or have a professional replace it, as it suits you.

 Cause #4: High Performance Demands (Gaming, Video Editing, etc.)